metric-im/metric-server/doclets/MetricServer_Pull.md

 * `_time~5minute.locfFill` same as above.
 Inserted values are set to "last observed value" of each dimension or metric
 * `_time~5minute.linearFill` insert metric values on a linear interpolation scale between last and next

->NOTE: linear fill throws an error.
-It is unclear why.

 ## Organizer

 ### Silent Dimensions